mariagjc/GameCo/README.md

 The objective of this project is to perform a descriptive analysis of a video game data set to foster a better understanding of how GameCo’s new games might fare in the market.

 # Data
-The data used constituted of the following tables:
+The data sets commit information on the following parameters:

 Video game sales